Burial: Tree pod burials

 Another method of natural burial is being developed to plant the human body in fetal position inside an egg shaped pod.
 The pod containing the body will form a biodegradable capsule that will not harm the surrounding earth.
 The biodegradable capsule doubles as a seed which can be customized to grow into either a birch, maple, or eucalyptus tree.
 The goal of this method is to create parks full of trees that loved ones can walk through and mourn, as opposed to a graveyard full of tombstones.
 This method aims to return the body to the earth in the most environmentally friendly way possible.

-The tree pod method originated in the United Kingdom but is now becoming a more popular method of burial.
+The tree pod method originated in the UK but is now becoming a more popular method of burial.
 The definition of natural burial grounds suggests that people are being buried without any kind of formaldehyde-based embalming fluid or synthetic ingredients, and that the bodies that are being returned to the earth will also be returning nutrients to the environment, in a way that is less expensive than other available burial methods.
 Not only are tree pods a more cost effective and environmentally friendly way to memorialize loved ones, this method also offers emotional support.
 The memories of loved ones will be immortalized through the concept of a deceased person having a medium (trees) that will continue to live and grow.

 Prevention of decay

 Embalming is the practice of preserving a body against decay and is used in many cultures.
 Mummification is a more extensive method of embalming, further delaying the decay process.

 Bodies are often buried wrapped in a shroud or placed in a coffin (or in some cases, a casket).
 A larger container may be used, such as a ship.
-In the United States, coffins are usually covered by a grave liner or a burial vault, which prevents the coffin from collapsing under the weight of the earth or floating away during a flood.
+In the U.S., coffins are usually covered by a grave liner or a burial vault, which prevents the coffin from collapsing under the weight of the earth or floating away during a flood.

 These containers slow the decomposition process by (partially) physically blocking decomposing bacteria and other organisms from accessing the corpse.
 An additional benefit of using containers to hold the body is that if the soil covering the corpse is washed away by a flood or some other natural process then the corpse will still not be exposed to open air.